-- If health insurance coverage is a benefit to working for a small employer, employees must be provided with an option to continue health benefits while on FMLA.
+- If health insurance coverage is a benefit to working for a small business, employees must be provided with an option to continue health benefits while on FMLA.

 - If an employee's leave is due to illness, an employer may require the employee to provide medical certification of fitness to return to work after their leave entitlement.

 Because this article merely scratches the surface of this extremely complex piece of federal legislation, and state laws may vary, always have your human resources department (even if that department is you!) check with the U.S. Department of Labor (DOL) at https://www.dol.gov/agencies/whd/fmla for additional information.
 To view the federal government's various fact sheets on the topic, click here.